KRKE-Delayed/KRKE-cognitive-biases/README.md

 We need a large repository where we can look for ODPs, the one we will use in our project is [Ontology Design Patterns](http://ontologydesignpatterns.org/).

-### **eXtreme Design principles and tasks**
+### **eXtreme Design Principles and Tasks**

-XD principles are inspired by those of the agile software methodology called eXtreme Programming (XP).
-The main idea of agile software development is to be able to incorporate changes easily, in any stage of the development.[3]
-The method make intesive use of Content Ontology Design Patterns (CPs) and its principles are based on modular design and collaboration.
-Main XD principles can be summarized as follow:
+The principles of XD draw inspiration from those of the agile software methodology called eXtreme Programming (XP).
+The main idea behind agile software development is the ability to incorporate changes easily at any stage of the development process.[3]
+XD heavily relies on Content Ontology Design Patterns (CPs) and is based on modular design and collaboration.
+The main XD principles can be summarized as follows:

-**- Costumer involvement and feedback.** A key point is to formulate complete and correct assumptions on the domain we want to model.
-Domain experts should be involved from the start in order to favoring the explicit expression of knowledge that is usually implicit in requirement documents, including competency questions.
+**- Customer Involvement and Feedback:** A key point is to formulate complete and correct assumptions about the domain we want to model.
+Domain experts should be involved from the start to facilitate the explicit expression of knowledge that is usually implicit in requirement documents, including competency questions.

-**- Costumer stories, Competency Questions (CQs), and contextual statements.** The ontology requirements and its tasks are described in terms of small stories by the costumer representative.
-Designers work on those small stories and, together with the costumer, transform them in the form of CQs and contextual statements.
-Contestual statements are accompanyning assertions that explicit knowledge that is typically implicit in CQs.
+**- Customer Stories, Competency Questions (CQs), and Contextual Statements:** The ontology requirements and tasks are described in terms of small stories by the customer representative.
+Designers work on these small stories and, together with the customer, transform them into the form of CQs and contextual statements.
+Contextual statements are accompanying assertions that explicitly state knowledge that is typically implicit in CQs.
 A CQ is a typical query that an expert might want to submit to a knowledge base of its target domain, for a certain task.
-It is a specific requirement on an ontology or a part of an ontology (e.g. an ontology design pattern).
-Given certain inputs, the ontology in conjunction with a reasoner can answer the competency question.
-CQs and contextual statements will be used through the whole development, and their definition is a key phase as the designers have the challenge to help the costumer in making explicit as much implicit knowledge as possible.
+It represents a specific requirement on an ontology or a part of an ontology (e.g., an ontology design pattern).
+Given certain inputs, the ontology, in conjunction with a reasoner, can answer the competency question.
+CQs and contextual statements will be used throughout the whole development process, and their definition is a key phase as designers face the challenge of helping the customer make explicit as much implicit knowledge as possible.

-**- CP reuse and modular design.** If there is a CP's Generic Use Case (GUC) that matches our Local Use Case (LUC) it has to be reused.
-For our project we will use the design patterns collected in the [Ontology Design Patterns web site.](http://ontologydesignpatterns.org/wiki/Ontology_Design_Patterns_._org_%28ODP%29)
+**- CP Reuse and Modular Design:** If there is a CP's Generic Use Case (GUC) that matches our Local Use Case (LUC), it has to be reused.
+For our project, we will use the design patterns collected on the [Ontology Design Patterns website.](http://ontologydesignpatterns.org/wiki/Ontology_Design_Patterns_._org_%28ODP%29)

-Under the assumption that there exist classes of problems that can be solved by applying common solutions (as it has been experienced in software engineering), the aim is to support reusability on the design side specifically.
-CPs are a very beneficial kind of pattern for ontology design, because they provide solutions to domain-oriented problems, and are directly reusable.
+The assumption is that there exist classes of problems that can be solved by applying common solutions, as experienced in software engineering.
+The aim is to support reusability on the design side, specifically.
+CPs are a very beneficial kind of pattern for ontology design because they provide solutions to domain-oriented problems and are directly reusable.

 CPs encode conceptual, rather than logical design patterns.
 They propose patterns for solving design problems for the domain classes and properties that populate an ontology, addressing content problems.
-They have an explicit non-logical vocabulary for a specific domain of interest (i.e. they are content-dependent).
-CPs provide solutions to domain modelling problems and affect only the specific region of the ontology dealing with such domain modelling problems.
+They have an explicit non-logical vocabulary for a specific domain of interest (i.e., they are content-dependent).
+CPs provide solutions to domain modeling problems and affect only the specific region of the ontology dealing with such domain modeling problems.
 They are typically reused by applying specialization, extension, and composition to them.
-In principle, CPs do not depend on any specific language, however in order to reuse them as building blocks, they have to be implemented in some way.[4]
+In principle, CPs do not depend on any specific language; however, in order to reuse them as building blocks, they have to be implemented in some way.[4]

-**- Collaboration and Integration.** Since the ontology is developed in a modular way, integration is a key aspect of XD.
-Collaboration and constant sharing of knowledge is needed in a XD setting, in fact similar or even the same CQs and sentences can be defined for different stories.
-When this happens, it is important e.g. that the same CP is reused.
+**- Collaboration and Integration:** Since the ontology is developed in a modular way, integration is a key aspect of XD.
+Collaboration and constant sharing of knowledge are needed in an XD setting, where similar or even the same CQs and sentences can be defined for different stories.
+When this happens, it is important, for example, that the same CP is reused.

-**- Task-oriented design.** The focus of the design is on that part of the domain of knowledge under investigation that is needed in order to address the user stories, and more generally, the tasks that the ontology is expected to address.
-This is opposed to the more philosophical approach of formal ontology design where the aim is to be comprehensive with respect to a certain domain.
+**- Task-Oriented Design:** The focus of the design is on that part of the domain of knowledge under investigation that is needed to address the user stories and, more generally, the tasks that the ontology is expected to address.
+This is opposed to the more philosophical approach of formal ontology design, where the aim is to be comprehensive with respect to a certain domain.

-**- Test-driven design.** Stories, CQs, and contextual statements are used in order to develop unit tests.
+**- Test-Driven Design:** Stories, CQs, and contextual statements are used to develop unit tests.
 A new story can be treated only when all unit tests associated with it have been passed.
 This aspect enforces the task-oriented approach of the method.

-**- Pair design.** The team of designers is organized in pairs.
+**- Pair Design:** The team of designers is organized in pairs.
 At least one pair is in charge of integrating ontology modules.

-### **eXtreme Design iterative workflow:**

 We will now describe the workflow of XD with CPs, organized in 12 steps (The XD iterative workflow).